-(ii.)
-Tier 2
+(b) Tier 2

-- (i) Minor offenses.
-Minor violations include, but are not limited to: precampaigning, finance violations, and offenses not included within the major violations criteria as determined by the Election Commission and these regulations. - (b) Any violation found in the Common Violation Table shall be fined the amount therein associated for the first offence, scaled up for subsequent offences thereafter section IV.
-Fine
+(1) Minor offenses.
+Minor violations include, but are not limited to: pre-campaigning, finance violations, and offenses not included within the major violations criteria as determined by the Election Commission and these regulations.

+(c) Any violation found in the Common Violation Table shall be fined the amount therein associated for the first offence, scaled up for subsequent offences thereafter